AyymericArn/speacular/README.md

 ```
 ## Use Speacular

+### Important

+Due to some audio encoding differences between browsers, the recorder function may not work as expected everywhere.
+It is fully functionnal on localhost, Firefox 70, Windows 10 ; you may face an empty recording bug on Chrome.
+Not tested on linux and mobile for the moment.
+The bug will be transparent anyway.

 To test the project, be sure to have a voice recording device plugged to your machine (a basic webcam mic should do it, as well as the default mic of your phone).
-If you're too lazy to setup a local server and to connect your phone to it in order to use its microphone, just visit [dev.aymericarn.fr/speacular](dev.aymericarn.fr/speacular) on your device.
 Be sure to be online !

 * Provide your name so that Speacular can say Hello to you.
 * Press the Recorder button.
 If you're not offline, an inspirationnal quote will appear.